abdulrahmantkhalifa/hubble/README.md

 ======

 Hubble allows clients behind firewalled natted networks to reach services behind different firewalled natted services by proxying the traffic over websockets.
-Since websockets implemented on the http protocol, they are usually allowed to reach outside the natted network even when there is an http proxy configured.
+Since websockets are implemented on the http protocol, they are usually allowed to reach outside the natted network even when there is an http proxy configured.

   - [How to use](#how-to-use)
   - [Authorizing tunnels](#authorizing-tunnels)